zingale/computational_astrophysics/content/machine-learning/machine-learning-basics.md

-# Machine Learning
+# Machine Learning Basics

 ## Neural networks

 When we talk about machine learning, we usually mean an [_artifical neural network_](https://en.wikipedia.org/wiki/Artificial_neural_network).
 A neural network mimics the action of neurons in your brain.

 Basic idea: